d18c7db/Gauntlet_FPGA/readme.md

 In other places there is visible corruption where extra pixels appear.
 [![Sprite Corrupt](doc/images/SIM20.png)](doc/images/SIM20.png)

-As opposed to how it look sin MAME
+As opposed to how it looks in MAME
 [![Sprite Correct](doc/images/MAME01.png)](doc/images/MAME01.png)

 Sprite tuples for two ghosts to replicate issue